builtforme/swatchjs/README.md

 |`missing_arg`      | One or more of the required arguments were not provided.                  |

+## Logging

+By default if there is a logger on the context with name swatchCtx.logger it will be used to log the parameters and methods that each handler has been invoked with.
+If you would like to change the log level set a variable `swatchLogLevel` to `'trace'` on the `swatchCtx` object in your context.

 ## Exposing the API

 The API model created by invoking the `swatch` function can be passed to any